 What to serve with rapini

-Rapini with Raisins and Hazelnuts makes an excellent side dish for almost any meaty main dish like Roasted Lamb Chops or Roasted Chicken.
+Rapini with Raisins and Hazelnuts makes an excellent side dish for almost any meaty main dish like Roasted Lamb Chops, Roasted Chicken or fish and seafood mains like Salmon Piccata or Shrimp Piccata.
 Or alongside Dry Brine Turkey and Mashed Red Potatoes on your holiday table.

 And if you love rapini, don’t miss this classic Broccoli Rabe and Sausage Pasta.
 Everyone loves it and it’s weeknight easy.